-The Human Factors Pack brings all the necessary tools and interfaces to measure and analyze a driver’s behavior: head movements, eye movements, breathing, heart rate, physio measurements, video recordings, connection to virtual reality systems (Oculus, HTC…)
+The Human Factors Pack brings all the necessary tools and interfaces to measure and analyze driver behavior: head movements, eye movements, breathing, heart rate, physio-measurements, video recordings, and connection to virtual reality systems (Oculus, HTC…)

-Engineers can evaluate the driver’s performance and behavior and carry out studies on fatigue, drowsiness, vigilance, effect of drugs, driving under the influence without putting in danger the driver and other road users.
+Engineers can evaluate the driver’s performance and behavior and carry out studies on fatigue, drowsiness, vigilance, effects of drugs, and driving under the influence without putting the driver and other road users in danger.

 The Pack can be used throughout the V Cycle.
-In the design phase, it will ease and fasten the decision for a particular HMI concept.
-During verification phase, it is used to validate and ensure that the results are matching the specifications.
+In the design phase, it will ease and hasten the decision for a particular HMI concept.
+During verification phase, it is used to validate and ensure that the results match the specifications.

 Among the many benefits of the Pack are:

-- Native Support: The Human Factors Pack provides native support for different types of hardware, interfaces and manufacturers: Oculus, Vive, TrackIR, SmartEye, UDP, ANT… Learn more in the features section.
+- Native Support: The Human Factors Pack provides native support for different types of hardware, interfaces and manufacturers: Oculus, Vive, TrackIR, SmartEye, UDP, ANT etc. Learn more in the features section.

-- Synchronization: All the devices and tools are synchronized with the simulation.
-Engineers and scientists can focus on exploiting the data after the simulation instead of sorting and synchronizing the data.
+- Synchronization: All the devices and tools are synchronized with the driving simulation.
+Engineers and scientists can focus on utilizing the data after the simulation instead of sorting and synchronizing the data.

-- Serenity: The engineers focus on his development and his expertise while AVSimulation provides and maintains the interfaces with the different devices used for the experimentation.
+- Serenity: The engineers can focus on their development and expertise while AVSimulation provides and maintains the interfaces with the different devices used for experimentation.

-- Openness: The interface with any specific or new devices can be achieved through the SDK provided with SCANeR.
-Should you have any doubt, feel free to contact our sales engineers in order to get advice and the latest update about supported devices.
+- Openness: The interface with any specific or new devices can be achieved through the SDK provided with the driving simulation software, SCANeR.
+Should you have any doubt, feel free to contact our sales engineers in order to get advice and the latest updates for supported devices.

-The Human Factors Pack will allow you to save time and give more attention on your expertise.
+The Human Factors Pack will allow you to save time and give more attention to your expertise.

 Driver fatigue, drowsiness, hypovigilance, drug and alcohol effects.

-During these kind of studies, we are interested in the same metrics (Physiological data, drivers’ head and eyes movements, etc.) as previously.
+During these kinds of studies, we are interested in the same metrics (Physiological data, drivers’ head and eyes movements, etc.) as mentioned previously.
 Any additional data can be computed, synchronized and recorded in SCANeR.